SowmyaDevaraja/Data-Aggregation-in-MANETS/README.md

 # census-nodeinfo.cc :
 # In this file,
 # Dividing the network into cells is handled.
-# Result broadcast to neighbors is handled
+# Result broadcast to neighbors is handled.
 # Termination of data aggregation in the network.